 If the checks are passed, the DCC may apply Anomaly Detection to the Service Request.
 If the Anomaly Detection check fails, the DCC quarantines the Service Request.
 This process is described in Section 7.8.2.5.2 of the BAD.

-If the Anomaly Detection check is applied and is passed, the DCCcreates a corresponding Command (this includes the application of the Message Authentication Code to the Command) and sends the Command to the User and the Device specified in the Service Request
+If the Anomaly Detection check is applied and is passed, the DCC:

+For SMETS2+ Devices, creates a corresponding Command (this includes the application of the Message Authentication Code to the Command) and sends the Command to the User and the Device specified in the Service Request; or

+For SMETS1 Devices, creates and sends a Countersigned Service Request to the relevant SMETS1 Service Provider.

+For SMETS1 Service Requests, the SMETS1 Service Provider will:

+Check Cryptographic Protection for the Countersigned Service Request and for the Service Request included within it, including checking the Validity of the Certificates used;

+Check that they are correct SMETS1 Service Provider;

+Validate the contents of the Service Request per SEC Appendix AB (Service Request Processing Document), section 6.1 if the Countersigned Service Request contains a 'CoS Update Security Credentials' SMETS1 Service Request or a 'Request Handover of DCC Controlled Device' SMETS1 Service Request;

+Check the Cryptographic Protection for the Upgrade Image using the relevant Device Security Credentials for a CHF or Smart Meter and Confirm Validity of the Certificates used if the Countersigned Service Request contains an 'Update Firmware' Service Request; and

+Where these checks are passed:

+If the Service Request is SRV2.2 (Top Up Device) apply Threshold Anomaly Detection and undertake further processing set out in the SMETS1 Support Requirements Document;

+Otherwise apply Threshold Anomaly Detection where this has been set and ensure that the Equivalent Steps are taken to generate a SMETS1 Response or SMETS1 Service Provider Alert.

-The Device receives the Command, and executes it, and sends a Response to the DCC.
+For SMETS2+ Devices, the Device receives the Command, and executes it, and sends a Response to the DCC.
 The DCC receives the Response, and sends a Service Response to the User.

+For SMETS1 Devices the SMETS1 Service Provider will Digitally Sign any resulting SMETS1 Response or SMETS1 Alert and send it to the DCC, as appropriate.

 Critical Service Request Processing